Your World Expands Through What You Perceive

 It’s funny how it all lines up so neatly, right?

-Of course, it's probably more complex due to unconscious perceptions and associated beliefs, but the basic principle is something like the above, I believe. 😄
+Of course, it’s probably more complex due to unconscious perceptions and associated beliefs, but the basic principle is something like this, I believe. 😄

 This is the ultimate in simplicity!